ECOFLOW Portable Power Station RIVER 3

 View on Amazon AU Full specs

-EcoFlow DELTA 3 1500Wh portable power station with 4000W AC output
+EcoFlow DELTA 3 1500Wh portable power station with 1800W AC output for home backup

 Best for: Households serious about backup power who don't want to think about it.
-Not the right pick for camping (the unit's bigger and heavier than RIVER-class hardware) or for those who don't need 4000W output — Slot C handles weekend off-grid lighter.
+Not the right pick for camping (bigger and heavier than RIVER-class hardware) or for those who don't need 1500Wh of capacity: Slot C handles weekend off-grid lighter.

 View on Amazon AU Full specs